 As war is about to break out, a party of wealthy English schoolboys is flown to the supposed safety of the South Pacific.
-But their plane crashes on a lonely island and, left without adult guidance, their little society begins to fall apart.
+But their plane crashes on a lonely island.

-This compelling film, adapted from William Golding’s allegorical novel, has many tense moments and is infinitely superior to the 1990 remake (which had American military cadets in place of the original English private school pupils).
+This chilling and compelling film, adapted from William Golding’s striking allegorical novel, has many tense moments and is infinitely superior to the 1990 remake (which had American military cadets in place of the original English private school pupils).

-Produced on a shoestring budget of $250,000, this experimental production, a seminal work of independent filmmaking, used an inexperienced cast and crew to relive the frightening fable.
+Produced on a shoestring budget of $250,000 and shot on the island of Vieques in Puerto Rico, this experimental production, a seminal work of independent filmmaking, used an inexperienced cast and crew to relive the frightening fable.

 James Aubrey died of pancreatitis on 6 April 2010 at his home in Cranwell, Lincolnshire.
 He was 62.